VivekMara/whereTOeat/README.md

 # whatTOeat

-suggest random places to eat and explore while confusions
+suggest random places to eat and explore when confused